buchgr/bazel-remote/README.md

 [Bazel Remote Execution API v2](https://github.com/bazelbuild/remote-apis/blob/master/build/bazel/remote/execution/v2/remote_execution.proto), and the corresponding parts of the [Byte Stream API](https://github.com/googleapis/googleapis/blob/master/google/bytestream/bytestream.proto).

+### Limitations

+- The gRPC backend does not currently work with the `--idle_timeout` flag, only HTTP requests update the idle timer.

 ## Usage

 If a YAML configuration file is specified by the `--config_file` command line